 Ever since GDPR came into force, compliance and data management have taken on a whole new importance.
 Data can be a minefield.
 Knowing where your data comes from, managing it correctly and understanding the most effective ways to use it are all integral to a successful email marketing strategy that complies with the new regulations.

-Just like my electrics, there are some jobs that require a significant jump up in expertise.
 Whether it’s building automated journeys, sending behavioural-driven emails or utilising AI and machine learning, sometimes it really does pay to bring in the experts.

 Ultimately, the decision on how you manage your email marketing, whether you keep it in-house or whether you outsource it, is yours to make.
 And hopefully the above gives you some pointers as to what is right for you, your team and your business.